Canon 6D Mark II vs Sony RX10

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 6D Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the RX10 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the RX10 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 was succeeded by the Sony RX10 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Further information on the features and operation of the 6D Mark II and RX10 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Sony RX10 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D Mark II and the Sony RX10?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.